amhndu/hugo-website/content/about/_index.md

 menu="main"
 +++

-I'm currently working as a Software Engineer at [PaveAI](https://www.paveai.com/), working on low-latency backend with Rust.
+I'm currently working as a Software Engineer at [PaveAI](https://www.paveai.com/), writing Rust and Python

-I'm also pursuing my Bachelor's in Computer Science at IIIT Jabalpur.

 I [build](/projects/) things and once in a blue moon I try to [write](/blog/).